Property planning regulations & permits

-There is no independent inspection of Cyprus property as it is being built.
+In Cyprus, there is no independent inspection of property as it is being built.
 Here, it is the responsibility of the architect in charge to monitor the construction & ensure it is carried out in accordance with the regulations and building permits.
 Independent inspection only occurs when the property's finished (which of course, may be too late).

 Application for Town Planning Permit - This permit for the development defines what you can build, its usage, the access, the giving up of part of the property (usually land) for public use, the layout/appearance of a building, the density, height, coverage etc. Legal time required for a reply is 3 months, but the actual time, depending there are no problems, is 6-9 months.